Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 - Humane

-Wellington’s company culture is also humane because the fund wants to succeed over the course of 100 years, not quarters and months.
-It agrees that bursts of success are not worthwhile if it is harmful to longevity.
+Wellington’s company culture believes bursts of success are not worthwhile if it is harmful to longevity.

 The People Behind the Wellington Miracle